CLIUtils/CLI11/README.md

 -   `->ignore_case()`: Ignore the case on the command line (also works on subcommands, does not affect arguments).
 -   `->ignore_underscore()`: Ignore any underscores in the options names (also works on subcommands, does not affect arguments).
 For example "option_one" will match with "optionone".
 This does not apply to short form options since they only have one character
 -   `->disable_flag_override()`:  from the command line long form flag option can be assigned a value on the command line using the `=` notation `--flag=value`.
 If this behavior is not desired, the `disable_flag_override()` disables it and will generate an exception if it is done on the command line.
 The `=` does not work with short form flag options.
+-    `->delimiter(char)`: allows specification of a custom delimiter for separating single arguments into vector arguments, for example specifying `->delimiter(',')` on an option would result in `--opt=1,2,3` producing 3 elements of a vector and the equivalent of --opt 1 2 3 assuming opt is a vector value
 -   `->description(str)`: Set/change the description.
 -   `->multi_option_policy(CLI::MultiOptionPolicy::Throw)`: Set the multi-option policy.
 Shortcuts available: `->take_last()`, `->take_first()`, and `->join()`.
 This will only affect options expecting 1 argument or bool flags (which do not inherit their default but always start with a specific policy).
 -   `->check(CLI::IsMember(...))`: Require an option be a member of a given set.
 See below for options.